Butler Pennsylvania 17

 for vespers and none.

-We played different there
+We played differently there

 celebrating our rituals

-with quiet fervor as it were
+with quiet fervor in restrained games,

 between eight mighty pillars